 What You Need To Know About VOD Encoding

-Assuming your movie passes QC and goes live in your preferred marketplace – This placement does not guarantee success.
-A lot of filmmakers rely way too much on their film being “discovered” from within the various platforms.
-Keep in mind there are a gazillion other film out there competing for eyeballs.
+Assuming your movie passes QC and goes live in your preferred marketplace, a lot of filmmakers rely way too much on their film being “discovered” from within the various platforms.
+Keep in mind there are a gazillion other films competing for eyeballs.
 Movie studios spend millions of dollars promoting their movies.
-Yet for some reason, many indie filmmakers believe they do not need marketing strategy.
-Lunacy.

-I know this is new to many filmmakers and probably a lot less exciting than creating blood, filming a car chase scene or leaping a tall building.
+I know taking about encoding houses is less exciting than creating fake blood, filming a car chase scene or leaping a tall building.
 But knowing a thing or two about aggregation and encoding may save you time in the long run.
 And planning for the unexpected is only going to help you plan an effective release strategy.